 - The immunocompromised

 - Those who have pre-existing health problems

-For all suffers, rehydration is the most important aspect of managing traveler’s diarrhea.
-Anti-diarrhea medication does NOT replace lost fluid and electrolytes and only provides symptomatic relief.
+Rehydration is the most important aspect of managing traveller’s dehydration.
+When suffering from travelers diarrhea, anti-diarrhea medication does NOT replace lost fluid and electrolytes and only provides symptomatic relief.

 - Avoid high sugar drinks (e.g. soda or sports drinks, diluted cordial, or flat lemonade) – excess sugar can interfere with the rehydration process.